 Transformed organic and repurposed building materials are used extensively in the garden structure and ephemeral artworks.
 For example inspired by the planting on a Greek hillside, she has recycled concrete to make beautiful stepping stones inter-planted with thyme, dymondia, white flowered bacopa, a local miniature pigface and dianthus.
 Fibre cement cladding left over from the house build now form raised vegetable beds trimmed with bamboo.
 There is no end to her ingenuity as she creates an outdoor shower surrounded by lush foliage of camellias, gardenias and limes, or makes a scented rosemary hedge on which to dry her socks.

-Most surprising of all, the majority of this garden is only two years old, testament to her horticultural skill and extensive plant knowledge.
+Most surprising of all, the majority of this garden is only just over 2.5 years old, testament to her horticultural skill and extensive plant knowledge.

 There are 21 fruit and nut trees including cherry guava, goji berry and macadamia; winter honeysuckle woven to create a highly perfumed wall; even the gravel is carefully chosen – a mix of grey local dolomite and cottage garden gravel.

 Evette will give talks at 11am and 2pm on her design and planting concepts for visitors.

 The opening provides a unique opportunity to see how detailed planning can produce year round interest on a small block.
 This is a holistic garden.
 The garden includes imaginative recycling and creative use of found and inexpensive objects; a bold palette of colours both in the flowers and structural elements of the garden.
 630 sq metres (0.15 ac)